Brazil

 • In this contributory system, public healthcare is provided through the National Institute of Social Security’s (INSS) healthcare facilities or approved healthcare providers.

 • The quality of care is generally considered poor in rural areas.
-In urban areas, the quality of care is adequate in most cases.
-Often there are long waiting periods for some forms of medical care, such as routine examinations and non-emergency medical treatment.
+In urban areas, it is generally adequate.
+There are often long waiting periods for some forms of medical care, such as routine examinations and non-emergency medical treatment.

 Private Retirement Plans

-• The employer should provide supplementary retirement plans immediately if they are promised as part of the hiring package.
-If not, the employer can wait and provide them at a later date.
+• If supplementary retirement plans are promised as part of the hiring package, the employer should provide them immediately.
+If not, the employer can wait and provide them later.

-• Most employer-sponsored retirement plans integrate retirement benefits with social security benefits.
-A defined contribution plan is integrated with social security by means of a step-rated formula and often provides a matching contribution.
+• Most employer-sponsored retirement plans integrate retirement benefits with Social Security benefits.
+A defined contribution plan integrates with Social Security by means of a step-rated formula and often provides a matching contribution.

 • Typically, employees may contribute from 1% to 5%, and companies match 100% of employee contributions up to 5%.
-Employee contributions are tax-deductible up to 12% of salary.
-Employer contributions are tax-deductible up to 20% of salary.
+Employee contributions are tax-deductible up to 12% of salary, and employer contributions are tax-deductible up to 20% of salary.
 Benefits are generally taxed.

 • Employers who established a plan after 2004 can elect an alternate tax regime.
 Private pensions utilizing defined contributions are typically paid as a combination of a fixed monthly lifetime annuity and a percentage of the account balance.